instructor-ai/instructor/docs/examples/extracting_tables.md

 # <%hide%>

 # Apply the patch to the OpenAI client to support response_model
-# Also use MD_JSON mode since the visino model does not support any special structured output mode
+# Also use MD_JSON mode since the vision model does not support any special structured output mode
 client = instructor.from_openai(OpenAI(), mode=instructor.function_calls.Mode.MD_JSON)